top of page

 The first controlled trial of IADC Therapy was conducted by Professor Jan Holden and colleagues at the University of North Texas.
 It examined IADC Therapy in comparison to traditional grief counselling, with several favourable outcomes for IADC Therapy.
 This paper is currently ‘in press’ with Grief Matters: The Australian Journal of Grief and Bereavement.

-Dr Tom Nehmy, Director of Healing Grief International and Principal Psychologist at healinggriefwithiadc.com has now commenced a research study for 2023-24 through the School of Psychology at the University of Adelaide.
+Dr Tom Nehmy, Director of Healing Grief International and Principal Psychologist at healinggriefwithiadc.com is currently conducting a research study for 2023-24 through the School of Psychology at the University of Adelaide.

 Tom says: “The healing potential of IADC Therapy is such that it demands further research attention.
 I am interested in seeing if we can replicate some of the promising early evidence and bring this important treatment option into the mainstream.”